Leader of the Opposition (Singapore): Powers and resources

 In Parliament, the Leader of the Opposition is generally accorded the right of first response among Members of Parliament and is permitted to pose the lead question to ministers during debates on policies, bills and motions, in accordance with established speaking conventions.
 The Leader is also granted a longer speaking time for speeches, equal to that of political officeholders.

 Beyond access to government data available to all MPs, the Leader of the Opposition is provided with confidential briefings by the Government on specific matters concerning national security and external relations.
 These briefings may also be extended in times of national crisis or emergency.

 The Leader of the Opposition is allocated an office and a meeting room within Parliament House.
 They are entitled to additional staffing support, with allowances provided for up to three legislative assistants, on top of the standard provision for one legislative assistant and one secretarial assistant granted to all MPs.
 A dedicated secretary is also assigned to assist with administrative and parliamentary matters.

+During a parliamentary debate in January 2026, Singh stated that some of the supposed additional entitlements associated with the office, including access to classified briefings and overseas trips with the government, had not materialised in practice during his time as the leader of the opposition.